 Suitable Gifting Occasions for Acacia Flowers

-These flowers are not widely used by florists, but they are sometimes available to make a statement in winter bouquets.
-They can make interesting wedding arrangements since they carry a message of rebirth and secret love.
-However, they’re more commonly used to send a message of support to friends who are struggling.
-Try including them in a bereavement or get-well-soon bouquet, especially in white.
+Florists do not widely use these flowers, but they are sometimes available to make a statement in winter bouquets.
+They can make exciting wedding arrangements since they convey rebirth and secret love.
+However, they’re more commonly used to send a message of support to struggling friends.
+Try including them in a grief or get-well-soon bouquet, especially in white.

 What does Acacia symbolize?